 A) KEEP YOUR BALCONY & SURROUNDINGS GREEN

 A green balcony is all we need to start with.
 And most of us have that much space!
 “All it needs is a caring heart.
 And in turn, you will get clean air as well.
-The next step must stand against deforestation as Delhi recently did – in the name of development.
+The next step must be a stand against deforestation in the name of development, as Delhi recently did.
 Remember, forests are a must for all of us, not just birds,” asserts Nishand Venugopal, avid nature-and-wildlife photographer.

 B) KEEP KITCHEN GARBAGE FREE FROM CHEMICAL GARBAGE